 Many Canadians suffer from diabetic-related foot problems that could be prevented with daily foot care and proper shoe selection.

-Typically, people living with diabetes will eventually experience decreased circulation and sensation in the feet.
+Typically, people living with unmanaged diabetes will eventually experience decreased circulation and sensation in the feet.
 Unfortunately, this means that a diabetic can easily be walking with a foreign object in their shoe and be unable to detect it.
-If a foreign body or improper fitting shoes irritates the foot it can lead to the development of a diabetic foot wound or ulcer.
+If a foreign body or improper fitting shoes irritate the foot it can lead to the development of a diabetic foot wound or ulcer.

 A diabetic foot ulcer is a defect or break in the skin.
 The skin acts to protect the foot from invasion of bacteria.
 An ulcer can act as a portal through which harmful bacteria can enter and cause infection.